loganmarchione/loganmarchione.com/content/posts/2023/11/index.md

 [CloudFront Function](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-functions.html) are written in Javascript and do lightweight tasks like change headers, rewrite URLs, etc...
 To get some of my Nginx-like functionality into CloudFront, I had to use CloudFront Functions.

 First, CloudFront has a concept of [default root objects](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/DefaultRootObject.html#DefaultRootObjectHow).
 If you don't set a default root object, visiting `https://example.com` returns an error.
-However, you can manually type `https://example.com/index.html` to view the page (but this is ugly).
+However, you can manually type `https://example.com/index.html` to view the page (this is ugly).
 To fix this, set `index.html` as the default root object and visit `https://example.com`, it works!

 But, if you visit any sub-page like `https://example.com/foo`, you get an error.
-Again, you can manually type `https://example.com/foo/index.html` to view the page (again, this is ugly).
+Again, you can manually type `https://example.com/foo/index.html` to view the page (this is ugly).
+As you can see, default root objects don't work for sub-pages (because CloudFront isn't a webserver).

-Second, I also wanted to do URL rewrites/redirects (e.g., redirect `/feed` to `/index.xml`) like I did in Nginx.
+Second, I wanted to do URL rewrites/redirects (e.g., redirect `/feed` to `/index.xml`) like I did in Nginx (below).

 ```
   location /feed {